the-lay/tiler/README.md

 ------------
  - Proper documentation
  - Teaser image for github
- - Batched tiles
+ -
- - Ability to generate tiling for specific window in mind (=> so that every element has the window weight sum of 1.0)
+ - Easy generation of tiling for specific window in mind (i.e. so that every element has the window weight sum of 1.0)
  - Add border windows generation (like in Pielawski et. al - see references))
  - PyTorch Tensors support
    - merging on GPU like in pytorch-toolbelt?